Dad Who Impregnated Daughter Kills Her, Their Infant Son, And Her Adoptive Father

-Steven Walter Pladl, 43, who reportedly impregnated his biological daughter, is accused of murdering her, their infant child, and her adoptive father, before he committed suicide.
+Steven Walter Pladl, 43, who reportedly impregnated his biological daughter, is accused of murdering her, their infant child, and her adoptive father before he committed suicide.
 The tragic ending comes just two months after Steven and his daughter Katie Pladl, 20, were both charged with incest.

-In a 911 call placed Thursday, Steven’s mother pleaded for help after her son admitted to killing seven-month-old Bennett.
+In a 911 call placed Thursday, Steven’s mother pleaded for help after her son admitted to killing 7-month-old Bennett.
 Authorities in three states are working together to unravel the chain of events.

 It is believed that Steven first killed Bennett after picking him up from his mother’s residence in Cary, North Carolina on Wednesday night.
-Steven then went to New Milford, Connecticut where he shot Katie and her adoptive father Anthony Fusco dead.
-After the gruesome murders, he drove across the state line to Dover, New York where he ultimately killed himself.
+Steven then went to New Milford, Connecticut, where he shot Katie and her adoptive father, Anthony Fusco, dead.
+After the gruesome murders, he drove across the state line to Dover, New York, where he ultimately killed himself.

 According to the New York Daily News, Steven told his mother that Katie broke up with him over the phone which could be the motive behind the killing spree.

-The two married in July 2017 in a secret lakeside ceremony when Katie was heavily pregnant with Bennett.
+The two married in July of 2017 in a secret lakeside ceremony when Katie was pregnant with Bennett.
 They have only known each other for a year because Katie was put up for adoption when she was born in 1998.
-After a brief reunion in June 2016, Steven separated from Katie’s biological mother, Alyssa, and began an incestuous affair with their daughter.
+After a brief reunion in June of 2016, Steven separated from Katie’s biological mother, Alyssa, and began an incestuous affair with their daughter.

 Back in #Knightdale this morning- where police found Steven & Katie Pladl’s 7-month-old son dead.
 Steven is Katie’s biological father and husband.
 They lived in @KdaleNC until their arrests in January on charges of incest. @WNCN #CBS17 pic.twitter.com/vs8WE6iHom